Lance0218/Pytorch-DistributedDataParallel-Training-Tricks/README.md

         apex_optimizer.step()   # (L24)
 ```

-## Warm-up & learning rate scheduler & early-stopping
+## Warmup & learning rate scheduler & early-stopping

-1. Warm-up is a training trick.
+1. Warmup is a training trick.
 By warming up the learning rate from small to large, the instability caused by the initial learning rate can be avoided, and the direction of        stable optimization can be found faster.
 It has been proven effective in some tasks.
 The article is realized through lr_scheduler (L6, L7, L28, L29).
 2. Learning rate scheduler is also a technique for training models.
 This article uses `lr_scheduler.ReduceLROnPlateau`, which I prefer to use, as an example (L8, L30).
 Note that    the optimizer in `lr_scheduler` should point to the built-in Pytorch instead of the additional one (L7, L8).
 3. This article also includes early-stopping to reduce overfitting (L9, L31~L33), and there are also examples of using consine learning rate as attenuation.
 If you are              interested, please check [here](https://medium.com/r?url=https%3A%2F%2Fgithub.com%2FLance0218%2FPytorch-DistributedDataParallel-Training-Tricks%2Fblob%2Fmaster%2FDDP_warmupcos.py).
-4. The warm-up learning rate in this article starts from 0.
+4. The warmup learning rate in this article starts from 0.
 If you want to have a value from the beginning, you can add (L12, L13) and replace (L28, L29) with (L17, L18).

 ```
 import torch